neopragma/ruby-galaxy/README.md

 ## The Teams

 Team CorporateCogs comprises 12 people, each of whom has a specialized role.
 There is a single Technical Lead, whose main function will be to serve as a bottleneck for code reviews.
 As the team works on each task in plan, they will follow a mini-waterfall process in which analysis, coding, and testing will overlap.
 When testers find issues, there will be back-flows and rework.
 Individuals will work separately, and then experience integration nightmares.
-Every code drop, planned task, defect, and developer will work on a separate branch of the source code, with overlapping delivery schedules as the project moves forward.
+Every code drop, planned task, defect, and developer will have a separate branch of the source code, with overlapping delivery schedules as the project moves forward.

 Team CustomersPet comprises 6 people, each of whom has a specialty of interest to them as well as a range of other skills such that any team member can contribute in the roles of analyst, programmer, tester, and system administrator.
 They will work collaboratively in short TDD cycles and commit to the master branch.
 They will be able to release to production from master at any time with high confidence and low stress.